 I spent two months traveling around the country’s islands in search of the best Philippines beaches, and despite not having been to every beach spot in the country, here’s a list of my top picks.
 In some cases, I have included a whole area rather than a single beach because of the high concentration of beautiful spots there!

 Often described as the most beautiful of all the Philippines beaches, Nacpan Beach is a 4-kilometer long powdery white stretch of awesomeness.
 The title is well-deserved although it faces stiff competition from many of the other Philippines beaches.

 Nacpan is actually one half of El Nido’s twin beaches.
 The other half, Calitang, is nothing to write home about and generally missable although it’s right next to Nacpan and can be visited at the same time.

-Nacpan on the other hand, is a spectacular expanse of sand and coconut trees, making it the ideal destination if you plan on doing nothing but lazing about on the sand, working on your tan, or swimming in the crystal-clear waters.
+Nacpan on the other hand, is a spectacular expanse of sand and coconut trees, making it the ideal vacation destination in the Philippines if you plan on doing nothing but lazing about on the sand, working on your tan, or swimming in the crystal-clear waters.

 Nacpan Beach is located about 20 kilometers away from El Nido town and is accessible either by motorbike, trike or even bicycle if you’re looking to get some exercise (I was not).

 In fact, for a fixed price, the trike will even wait for you while you enjoy the beach.